Asthma Treatment and Monitoring

 Severe persistent asthma is characterized with the following clinical presentation and assessment (2):

-Based on patient history, clinical presentation, and these criteria, treatment can be administered to decrease the symptoms of the patient.
-If a patient presents with symptoms that are outside of your scope of work or understanding, you can always refer patients to a pulmonologist or asthma specialist.
+Based on patient history, clinical presentation, and these criteria, treatment can be administered to decrease the patient’s symptoms.
+If a patient presents with symptoms outside your scope of work or understanding, you can always refer them to a pulmonologist or asthma specialist.

-Often times, more severe cases of asthma and asthma emergencies require increased frequency and dosing of asthma-related medications.
-Health care provider professional discretion and patient condition should guide therapy.
-Consider reviewing a patient's medication history, pulmonary function, and health history prior to prescribing asthma medications (1).
+Often, more severe cases of asthma and asthma emergencies require increased frequency and dosing of asthma-related medications.
+Health care provider discretion and patient condition should guide therapy.
+Consider reviewing a patient’s medication history, pulmonary function, and health history before prescribing asthma medications (1).

 What Are Asthmatic Emergencies?

-Asthmatic emergencies are if a patient has asthma symptoms that are beyond what they typically experience and are unable to function without immediate medical intervention.
-Asthma emergencies can occur as a result of a patient being unable to access their asthmatic medications, being exposed to a possible allergen, or being under increased stress on the body.
+Asthmatic emergencies occur when a patient has asthma symptoms that are beyond what they typically experience and is unable to function without immediate medical intervention.
+They can occur as a result of a patient being unable to access their asthmatic medications, being exposed to a possible allergen, or being under increased stress on the body.

 Asthmatic emergencies often require collaborative medical intervention, increased dosages of medications discussed below, and patient education to prevent future asthmatic emergencies (1).